btor/TU58-DECtape-II-Emulator/README.md

 I created device drivers for 10mByte rl compatible (dl:) and 32mByte mscp compatible (du:) disk images.
 The name of the 10 mByte rl: compatible device drivers are dw.sys and dwx.sys, and for the 32 mByte sized mscp compatible disk images dv.sys and dvx.sys.
-The dv.sys, dvx.sys, dw.sys and dwx.sys files can be downloaded on a TU58 disk image file: <a target="new" href="TU58-dv-and-dw-drivers.dsk">TU58-dv-and-dw-drivers.dsk To use the drivers mount the TU58-dv-and-dw-drivers.dsk file using the TU58 emulator, cop the drivers to the system disk, e.g., use the "copy /sys dd0:d*.sys dl:" command, and reboot the system.
+The dv.sys, dvx.sys, dw.sys and dwx.sys files can be downloaded on a TU58 disk image file: TU58-dv-and-dw-drivers.dsk
+To use the drivers mount the TU58-dv-and-dw-drivers.dsk file using the TU58 emulator, cop the drivers to the system disk, e.g., use the "copy /sys dd0:d*.sys dl:" command, and reboot the system.
 If you boot rt11xm you before using the driver you have to load the driver with the load command, e.g.,